daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

    * driverName: The driver name to be used by the sensor, which is defined in the sensor model.
    * network: The network used by the sensor, which is defined in the sensor model.
    * name: The name of the sensor.
 Custom
-   * owner: The gateway ID to which the sensor belongs.
-   * ctime: Time at which the sensor was created.
-UTC
    * deviceId: The ID of the device to which the sensor belongs.

 ```json